A few interesting facts about flying squirrels

 A giant red flying squirrel (Petaurista petaurista) perches on a branch in Sabah, Malaysia.
 (Photo: vil.sandi/Flickr)

-Wild flying squirrels live on three continents, but they aren't evenly distributed.
-Forty of 43 species are endemic to Asia, meaning they occur nowhere else on Earth.
-That leaves just three known species for the rest of the planet.
+Wild flying squirrels can be found on three continents, but they aren't evenly distributed.
+Forty of 43 known species are endemic to Asia, meaning they naturally exist nowhere else on Earth.
+And relatives of flying squirrels have inhabited parts of Asia for roughly 160 million years, according to new research on flying-mammal fossils that hail from the age of dinosaurs.
+As the New York Times reports:

+The fossils of the new species, Maiopatagium and Vilevolodon, are exquisitely preserved, revealing many details of their anatomy.
+Winglike sheets of skin stretched from their cheeks to their legs and tails.
+They also had remarkably flexible shoulders needed to climb up trees and then maneuver through the air during a glide.

-Asia has likely played a key role in flying-squirrel history, according to a 2013 study, with dense forests offering both a refuge and a diversification center.
+Asia has played another key role in flying-squirrel history, according to a 2013 study, with dense forests offering both a refuge and a diversification center.
 These habitats may have saved flying squirrels during glacial periods, but they also slowly split up and reconnected over time, a process that can spur new species to evolve.

 Even if Asian forests did all that, however, many now face growing threats from large-scale deforestation and human-induced climate change, both of which are happening far more quickly than the natural changes endured by ancient flying squirrels.
 "Based on this work," the study's authors wrote, "we predict a bleak future for the flying squirrels, one which is closely associated with the fate of forests in Asia."